 If the calling component is in the same ASIL application as the NvM, the proxy shall just forward the request on directly.
 If the component is not in the same ASIL application as the NvM, the proxy shall call a nontrusted function to switch the OS context to the application of the NvM and then call the desired function.

 The NvMProxy component shall also be responsible for settings NTC 0x06, 0x07, 0x08 and 0x0A when a block that is invalid by not being written or when the CRC check fails if one is applied to the block.
 This check shall be done during the initialization routine of the NvMProxy component.

+NvMProxy shall also store all RAM status flags during shutdown to RAM, so they can be restored during a quick ignition cycle.
+The restoration shall take place if the NvM_WriteAll is completed, canceled or killed by the BswM.

 Sub-Functions